chenxianming/sqapi/README.md

 ```

-- *For get method, pass token, key and Content-Type params at headers
+- *For get method, pass token, key and Content-Type params into headers